 We offer a one-on-one assessment and upfront legal advice session with one of our lawyers.

 The overwhelm and uncertainty of separation can make it difficult to know what to do next.
 Whether you’re considering separation or already separated, it’s important to get upfront legal advice, as soon as possible.
-We make this easy in our confidential, stand-alone, value-packed Balbi Assessment.
+We make this easy in our confidential, value-packed Balbi Assessment.

 The Balbi Assessment is not a lawyer consultation.

 The Assessment is different than a typical lawyer consultation.
 It’s a comprehensive assessment and legal advice session, not a meet-and-greet.
 Our focus is on helping you, not on you hiring us.
-The Assessment is not constrained by time, like a consult.
+The Assessment is also not constrained by time, like a consult.
 We take the necessary time to give you the upfront advice you need.
-You will leave your Assessment with greater understanding and clarity about how to move forward.
+Therefore, you will leave your Assessment with greater understanding and clarity about how to move forward.

 ✔ Comprehensive assessment

 ⚪ Limited advice